aiblocks/docs/README.md

-Stellar Docs
+AiBlocks Docs
 ============

-This repository is home to the Stellar documentation.
-These docs feed into the [Stellar developers site builder](https://github.com/stellar/developers) and are on display at [stellar.org/developers](https://www.stellar.org/developers/).
+This repository is home to the AiBlocks documentation.
+These docs feed into the [AiBlocks developers site builder](https://github.com/aiblocks/developers) and are on display at [aiblocks.io/developers](https://www.aiblocks.io/developers/).

 ## How to write docs

-There are a few conventions when writing docs that go into the Stellar Developers site.
+There are a few conventions when writing docs that go into the AiBlocks Developers site.
 Most of the docs are written in Markdown format.
 For an introduction to Markdown, take a look at [Github's Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).

 ### Headers